Board of Directors

 Grand Valley Bank

 Dustin Wells is the Branch President of Grand Valley Bank’s Fruita Branch.
 He has worked for the bank since May 2002, when he started as a teller.
 Dustin earned a Bachelor of Business Administration degree from Mesa State College with a concentration in management.
 He graduated Magna Cum Laude in 2005 and was named an outstanding business senior.
-Dustin is a fourth generation Fruita native and lives in Fruita with his wife, Aubrey and two daughters Hazel, 5 and Quinn, 3.
+Dustin is a fourth generation Fruita native and lives in Fruita with his wife and two daughters.

 Happy Trails Colorado